balderdashy/sails-docs/anatomy/myApp/assets/_templates/_templates.md

 # myApp/assets/templates
 ### Purpose - Client-side Templates

-HTML templates are important prerequisites of modern, rich client applications.
+Client-side HTML templates are important prerequisites for certain types of modern, rich client applications built for browsers; particularly [SPAs](https://en.wikipedia.org/wiki/Single-page_application).
+Whether or not you use this sort of template in your app and how you structure your templates is, of course, completely up to you.
+But for the sake of convention, new apps generated with Sails include a `templates/` folder for you by default.

 To work their magic, frameworks like Backbone, Angular, Ember, and Knockout require that you load these templates client-side.